pocketly/sand-extend/README.md

 Extend supports multiple levels of inheritance but you **can't** call _this.super()_ in all constructors as it has an infinite loop issue. _this.super()_ can still be called in all methods though, an infinite number deep.

 ## Tests
-To run the tests for _pk-extend_ simply run:
+To run the tests for _sand-extend_ simply run:
 ```bash
 $ npm test
 ```